Venezuelan presidential crisis: Assets and reserves

 Venezuela's third-largest export (after crude oil and refined petroleum products) is gold.
 The World Gold Council reported in January 2019 that Venezuela's foreign-held gold reserves had fallen by 69% to US$8.4 billion during Maduro's presidency.
 In 2018, Maduro's government exported $900 million worth of gold out of Venezuela into Erdoğan's Turkey.
 In April 2019, Rubio warned the United Arab Emirates and Turkey not be "accomplices" in the "outrageous crime" of exporting Venezuela's gold.

 In mid-December 2018, a Venezuelan delegation went to London to arrange for the Bank of England to return the $1.2 billion in gold bullion that Venezuela stores at the bank.
 Unnamed sources told Bloomberg that the Bank of England declined the transfer due to a request from US Secretary of State Pompeo and National Security Adviser Bolton, who wanted to "cut off the regime from its overseas assets".
 In his memoir The Room Where It Happened, Bolton said UK Foreign Minister Jeremy Hunt was "delighted to cooperate on steps they could take, for example freezing Venezuela's gold deposits in the Bank of England, so the regime could not sell the gold to keep itself going".
 In an interview with the BBC, Maduro asked Britain to return the gold instead of sending humanitarian aid, saying that the gold was "legally Venezuela's, it belongs to the Central Bank of Venezuela" and could be used to solve the country's problems.
 Guaidó asked the British government to ensure that the Bank of England does not provide the gold to the Maduro government.
-Maduro also said that the US have frozen $10 billion in Venezuelan accounts through its sanctions.
+Maduro also said that the US has frozen $10 billion in Venezuelan accounts through its sanctions.

 In mid-February 2019, a National Assembly legislator Ángel Alvarado said that eight tonnes of gold worth over US$340 million had been taken from the vault while the head of the Central Bank was abroad.
 In March, Ugandan investigators reported that the gold could have been smuggled into that country.
 Government sources said another eight tonnes of gold was taken out of the Central Bank in the first week of April 2019; the government source said that there were 100 tonnes left.
 The gold was removed while minimal staff was present and the bank was not fully operational because of the ongoing, widespread power outages; the destination of the gold was not known.